vivianblanco-tech/device-flow/docs/PHASE_4_SUMMARY.md

 ## Overview

 Successfully implemented complete JIRA API integration following Test-Driven Development (TDD) principles.
-The integration enables bidirectional synchronization between the Laptop Tracking System and JIRA, allowing shipments to be tracked both in our system and in JIRA tickets.
+The integration enables bidirectional synchronization between Align and JIRA, allowing shipments to be tracked both in our system and in JIRA tickets.

 ## Components Implemented